 Sampling Tips For CFCs and SF6

 It has become apparent from sampling results that unless extreme care is taken, there can be some problems with using the simplified bottle method for CFC and SF6 sampling.
 Although these methods are extremely simple in comparison to the old flame sealed ampoule CFC method, this simplicity can be deceiving and makes it very easy to contaminate the samples either during sampling, shipping, or while in the sample processing queue.
-Specific problems that have been identified include:
+Some tips Follow.

 - Always use fresh water from the well being sampled to fill the bucket or container in which the CFC sample bottle is submerged for sample collection.